nhsengland/rap_intro_to_python/workshop_1/using_python_on_terminal.md

 ![](images/overwrite_variable.png)

-We don't have to just store strings (strings are anything enclosed in quotation marks "This is a string", "?/+352%" is also a string), we can store numbers too!
-This is handy because we can perform mathemtical operations with them.
-Try storing some numbers and performing some sums.
+We don't have to just store strings (strings are anything enclosed in quotation marks *"This is a string"*, *"?/+352%"* is also a string), we can store numbers too!
+This is handy because we can perform mathematical operations with them.
+Try storing some numbers as variables and performing some sums.

 ![](images/numbers_as_variables.png)